TiagoCoder2022/spotfiy-page-clone/README.md

-# Spotfy Home Page Clone
+# Spotify Home Page Clone

-This is a project carried out in a course made on the Udemy platform, where it was proposed to create a clone of the Spotfy home page, using HTML, CSS and Bootstrap.
+This is a project carried out in a course made on the Udemy platform, where it was proposed to create a clone of the Spotify home page, using HTML, CSS and Bootstrap.

 ## Prerequisites